snownontrace/public-scripts-Wang2020-branching-morphogenesis/README.md

 - Image stacks were annotated using "movie-annotation-add-time-stamp.ijm", "movie-annotation-add-scale-bar.ijm" and "movie-annotation-add-arrows-time-lapse-frames.ijm" before or after being combined or concatenated into a single image stack for a single video.

+  - Note, make sure the image width and height pixel sizes are even numbers, otherwise ffmpeg may complain.

 - Annotated image stacks were exported to tif image sequences and made into H.264 encoded mp4 videos using "make-movie.py", which is a Python wrapper of [ffmpeg](https://www.ffmpeg.org/).

   ```